Roll Over and Die: Others

+A malevolent woman who serves the Church.
+She is Ink and Nekt's mother.

 Media

 Light novels

-Roll Over and Die: I Will Fight for an Ordinary Life with My Love and Cursed Sword! first began serialization online on the user-generated novel publishing website Shōsetsuka ni Narō in January 2018.
-Micro Magazine later acquired the series, which began releasing it in print in July 2018 under their GC Novels imprint.
+Written by kiki, Roll Over and Die: I Will Fight for an Ordinary Life with My Love and Cursed Sword! first began serialization online on the user-generated novel publishing website Shōsetsuka ni Narō in January 2018.
+Micro Magazine later acquired the series, and began releasing it in print in July 2018 under their GC Novels imprint.
 Seven Seas Entertainment licensed the light novels for English-language release in 2020.